Although there are some items and experiences that are worth paying for, it might not be the wisest choice to open your wallet for other things.

 The baby product market is now a $73.9 billion industry, according to Statista, but many of the products out there are simply not worth the money.
 According to Parents.com, wipe warmers, diaper disposal systems, special “baby” detergent, baby timers, expensive crib bedding and baby food processors are all unnecessary purchases.

 It’s generally true that the more you pay for headphones, the more you’ll get in terms of sound quality and added features — such as Bluetooth or noise canceling — but you don’t need to spend over $1,000 to get a good pair of headphones, especially if having all the extra bells and whistles isn’t that important to you.

 Review site Wirecutter rated the Bose QuietComfort 35 Series II as the best noise-canceling headphones, and they cost $349.95 — a far cry from exorbitantly priced headphones that might cost more than your rent.

 Premium Rental Cars

-Unless you need the extra room for passengers or additional trunk space, it always makes financial sense to opt for the economy class of rental car.
-At rental car chain Enterprise, an economy rental costs $24.99 per day, while a premium rental costs $44.99 per day.
+Unless you need the extra room for passengers or additional trunk space, it makes financial sense to opt for the economy class of rental cars.
+At Enterprise, an economy rental costs $30.89 per day, whereas a premium rental costs $49.22 per day.
 If you’re renting a car for multiple days, those savings can really add up.
-And you usually end up getting a better car than you pay for anyway.
-Although rental car sites usually show a subcompact car as their example of the economy rental, they rarely actually have these super-small cars on the lot, according to The Points Guy.
-The travel advice site says that if you select the smallest rental car class, you are likely to get a free upgrade on-site, so why shell out the extra cash?.

 Separate Laundry Detergent for Dark Clothes